Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Experiments

 \subsection{Generation with In-Distribution Trajectories}

-For our initial set of experiments on RealEstate10K, we consider the generation of novel views along in-distribution trajectories.
+For our initial set of experiments on RealEstate10K and MP3D, we consider the generation of novel views along in-distribution trajectories.
 To generate representative, in-distribution trajectories, given a start image, we randomly sample camera trajectories from the test set, as done in previous work \cite{ren2022look}.

-\textbf{Image quality.}\ We evaluate the reconstruction performance of novel views using PSNR, and LPIPS, across short-term and long-term generations.
-Following previous work \cite{ren2022look}, we only consider test sequences where at least 200 frames are available.
+\textbf{Image quality.}\ We evaluate the reconstruction performance of novel views using PSNR and LPIPS, across short-term and long-term generations.
+Following previous work \cite{ren2022look}, we only consider test sequences where at least 200 frames are available, for RealEstate10K.
 This choice ensures that there are ground truth images to evaluate against.
 Starting with the first frame from the ground truth test sequences as our initial images, we generate 20 images of a sequence using 20 camera poses of the ground truth trajectory.
 The camera poses are spaced ten frames apart with respect to the sequence's native frame rate, yielding a final camera pose that is 200 frames from the initial view.
 Short-term evaluations are performed over the fifth generated image, and long-term evaluations are performed on the final generated image.
-Quantitative results are available in Table \ref{tab:recon-gt}.
+Quantitative results for RealEstate10K are provided in Tab.\ \ref{tab:recon-gt-all}.
 Compared to the baselines, our method has the lowest reconstruction error in all cases.
-We also evaluate LookOut \cite{ren2022look} without their additional post-processing step (LookOut-noerror), and find that it yields slightly worse reconstruction results.
+We also evaluate LookOut \cite{ren2022look} without their additional post-processing step (LookOut-ne), and find that it yields slightly worse reconstruction results.